project-gemmi/gemmi/docs/hkl.rst

   >>> len(mtz.datasets)
   2

-In the MTZ file, each dataset is is identified internally by an integer "dataset ID".
+In the MTZ file, each dataset is identified internally by an integer "dataset ID".
 To get dataset with specified ID use function::

   Dataset& Mtz::dataset(int id)